turingschool/mod-0-curriculum/front-end/data_types.md

 <div class="s-card">
   <h3>Naming Conventions</h3>
-  <p>In your notebook, write down each of the following variable names and classify it as a strong variable name that follows JavaScript conventions <em>or</em> a poor variable name.
-Be ready to explain why you deemed any variable name a poor one.</p>
+  <p>Wherever you take notes, write down each of the following variable names and classify it as a strong variable name that follows JavaScript conventions <em>or</em> a poor variable name.
+Explain why you deemed any variable name a poor one.</p>
   <ul>
     <li><code>isHungry</code></li>
     <li><code>z</code></li>